mnr/writing-wip/Do-Ye0n_lives_on.md

 He has no choice but to open the first job offer of the day.
 It's a contract gig, just like every other from the past four months.
 It requires advanced skills but offers minimum payout.
 This is what he gets after hijacking autonomous vehicles and probably (*not proven or convicted*) killing two people.
 He accepts and completes the project in two short hours.

 A second short-term gig slides into view, marked as \#*IntlPenTest*.
 International Penetration Testing, also known as short-term freelance espionage against some country - or someone pretending to be a country.
 It's an easy ask, just annoy the target long enough to get their attention.
 Not much different than yelling "*Hey - stop that*" when you see a thief stealing a bicycle.
 One *HeyStopThat* isn't going to change anything; one-hundred *HeyStopThat*s might cause them to reconsider.
 Do-Ye0n takes the gig, harasses someone for forty-eight minutes, then collects his fee.

+Do-Ye0n thinks of going out for the afternoon.
+Possibly taking his lunch to the park, sitting on a bench, watching people enjoying themselves.
+There would be clusters of parents talking while their kids and dogs play.
+There might be other singles eating their lunches, also looking for companionship.

+He reflects on the difficulty of friendships.
+Friends take time, they always want something or they want him to do something.
+Girlfriends, especially, are a lot of work.
+His past attempts were unsatisfying.
+A match would appear.
+He would respond, tentatively.
+A few times they would send something back.
+They would want him to do something.

 If he can find long term work, he can move someplace that doesn't stink.
 Day gigs are a gerbil-wheel for losers.
 He calls up the job search counselor - an artificial coach with a cheery attitude.